All hospitals and medical centers should provide medical interpreters for people who are limited- or non-English speakers.

 Medical interpreters should be available for most languages and are free-of-charge to the patient.
 These services may be in person or over the telephone.

 It is best to use a trained medical interpreter rather than a family member or friend.
-Trained interpreters can explain complex medical terms and procedures which may not be familiar to non-medical people, even if they are fluent in a language.
-Friends and loved ones may have an emotional response to the information given from a provider, which may affect how they give the information.
+Trained interpreters can explain complex medical terms and procedures that may not be familiar to non-medical people, even if they are fluent in a language.
+Friends and loved ones may also have an emotional response to the information given by a health care provider.
+This may affect how they give the information to the patient.

 "I'll do whatever it takes to keep fighting." - Kathleen